thielpeter/measurement-cc/README.md

-# movingimage Coding Challenge
+# Measurement Coding Challenge

-This is the solution for the movingimage Coding Challenge provided by Peter Thiel.
+This is the solution for the Measurement Coding Challenge provided by Peter Thiel.

 ## Installation